Age-optimal Scheduling over Hybrid Channels: Main Results

-As shown Theorem \ref{theorem2}, the optimal action $\mu^*(\delta,l_1,0)$ of channel selection is a monotonic function of the age $\delta$.
-Whether $\mu^*(\delta,l_1,0)$ is non-decreasing or non-increasing in $\delta$ depends on the channel parameters $(p,q,d)$ and the previous state $l_1$ of Channel 1.
+As is shown in Theorem \ref{theorem2}, for all possible parameters $(p,q,d)$ of the two channels, the optimal action $\mu^*(\delta,l_1,0)$ of channel selection is a monotonic function of the age $\delta$.
+Whether $\mu^*(\delta,l_1,0)$ is non-decreasing or non-increasing in $\delta$ depends on the region of the channel parameters $(p,q,d)$ and the previous state $l_1$ of Channel 1.

-The optimal scheduling policy in Theorem \ref{theorem2} is quite difference from that in \cite{altman2019forever}: The study in \cite{altman2019forever} showed that its optimal policy is non-decreasing in age since the first channel is inferior to the second channel.
-However, the two channels have different delays in our model.
-Moreover, our study allows for general channel parameters and applies to all types of comparisons between Channel $1$ and Channel $2$, and our policy can be non-increasing in some regions and non-decreasing in other regions.
-Moreover, the study in \cite{altman2019forever} assumes the first channel to be i.i.d, but our result applies when Channel $1$ is Markovian, a generalization of the i.i.d case.